NMRExchangeFormat/NEF/README.md

 Representative set of NEF files in accordence with current v1.1 specifications can be found [here.](./data_1_1/PDBStats_it3)

-The data_0_2 and data_1_0 directory contains sample and test data of the prevuous versions of the format.
+The data_0_2 and data_1_0 directory contains sample and test data of the previous versions of the format.

 For the top-level files,
 [`LICENSE`](LICENSE) contains the license for the NEF files (under GNU LGPL v.
 3),